tableau/hyper-db/website/docs/guides/sql_commands.md

 Instead of reimplementing those escaping rules by yourself, you can use the `escape_name` and `escape_string_literal` functions to correctly format identifiers and strings in your SQL statements.
-Use `escape_name` for identifers, such as column or table names.
+Use `escape_name` for identifiers, such as column or table names.
 Use `escape_string_literal` when you need to use quoted string values.
 Furthermore, the utility classes `TableName` etc. are automatically escaped correctly when formatted as a string.